 The Lahontan Water Board has funded UC Davis to perform attached algae (periphyton) monitoring for close to 30 years.
-The program includes routine sampling at a series of sites distributed around the lake and an annual lake perimeter (synoptic) survey to evaluate conditions during the spring period of maximum growth (See 2016 Periphyton trend Analysis).
-The 2016 trend analysis of synoptic and routine UC-Davis sites identified no significant trends in periphyton growth.
-Approximately 30 years of routine data were analyzed at nine locations, and the analysis identified an slight increases at the Pineland and Incline West sites.
-Review of twelve years of data from synoptic sites and all other lakewide and regional analyses indicated declining periphyton abundance.
-UC-Davis advises caution regarding the synoptic data review, as that survey is conducted only once per year.
-UC-Davis is currently reviewing sampling methods to ensure they are appropriate to capture status and trends of periphyton.
+The program includes routine sampling at nine sites distributed around the lake and an annual lake perimeter (synoptic) survey to evaluate conditions during the spring period of maximum growth (See 2016 Periphyton trend Analysis).
+Contrary to public and manager perception, a 2016 data analysis identified neither significant lake-wide or site-scale trends in periphyton growth.
+In fact, the analysis identified only a slight increase at the Pineland and Incline West sites over this time.

 Phytoplankton PPr measurements at Lake Tahoe have been made following the same standard operating procedure since the first observations were made in 1967 (Winder et al., 2009).
 Lake water is collected at the TERC west shore index station, which was found to be representative of the lake’s deepwater condition (Charles Remington Goldman, 1974).
 For each sampling event, water samples are collected from 13 different depths (between 0-105m) spanning the photic zone (i.e., the vertical zone in the water column exposed to sufficient sunlight for photosynthesis to occur), and analysed to determine carbon assimilation rates using very sensitive methods needed for pristine or oligotrophic waters (Charles Remington Goldman, 1974).
 Values from the various samples are aggregated to yield a depth-integrated PPr value.
 These depth-integrated values are aggregated over the calendar year to generate an estimate of annual average phytoplankton primary productivity.
 Between 1967 and 2006, measurements w